chinling/blog/docs/about.md

 > ![My Photo](/assets/about/my_photo.png){:id="pic"}

 > <br>I am an avid learner and practitioner in all things data, with broad experience in data engineering, applied data science, machine learning and AI verticals.
-I have unique skills to operate at different levels from hands-on "building from scratch" role to team-building, people management, thought leadership and execute on a strategic vision, with proven track records of delivering quality results across different industries in computer hardware, telecommunication, finance, fashion retail, and recruiting SaaS.<br><br>
+I have unique skills to operate at different levels from hands-on "building from scratch" role to team-building, people management, thought leadership and execute on a strategic vision, with proven track records of delivering quality results across different industries in computer hardware, telecommunication, finance, fashion retail, and recruiting SaaS.During my free time, I love reading books on leadership and management.<br><br>

 ## Experience